AshkanTavassoli/runningManGame/README.md

 Created using only openGL(C++) without usage of any external libraries (At least I think so!)

+I have added the compiled version for you to test but you can compile or change it yourself!
+Use the tutorial linkd below if you are not familiar with openGL.

 [A great tutorial on how to install required libraries and compiler to compile this mini game on Windows](https://medium.com/@bhargav.chippada19/how-to-setup-opengl-on-mingw-w64-in-windows-10-64-bits-b77f350cea7e)

 Use this command to compile in openGL Project folder: